-Let’s begin with the photo above.
+Let’s begin with the first two photos above.
 Suzanne, the lady I worked for in Mississippi who passed away (which is a completely different story) bought several plants from Lowe’s in 2009 before she passed.
 Two of those plants were Dracaena but the label did not indicate what species.
-I feel like going to Lowe’s right now to see if they have any of these plants to check the label.

 Then in 2012, I bought two other plants that were labeled Dracaena marginata ‘Marginata’ and Dracaena marginata ‘bi-color’.
 I know that’s what they said because that is the way the photos are labeled that I uploaded in 2012.
 When I did my initial research, I thought they should have been a ‘bi-color’ and ‘tri-color’.
 It has been several years, so I cannot even pretend to know where I came up with that assumption, but undoubtedly it was something online.
 But, for the record, the one labeled ‘Marginata’ has bi-color leaves and many websites call it by several names.
 The one labeled ‘bi-color’ actually has tri-colored leaves and it is online as ’tri-color’.